kaisenlinux/czkawka/instructions/Instruction.md

 Both relative and absolute path are supported, so user can use both `../home` and `/home`.

+After adding a path it is possible to mark one or more paths as a _Reference folder_.
+Files in the _Reference folder_ cannot be acted upon, e.g. selected, moved or removed.
+This behaviour can be useful if you want to leave a folder untouched, but still use it for comparison against others.

 ## CLI
 Czkawka CLI frontend is great to automate some tasks like removing empty directories.